All Posts

 How to setup DNS redundancy on your website

 Most websites have their domain name DNS connected with whoever they bought the domain from.
 So for instance if you use GoDaddy for your domain name, they also host the DNS.
 Just to clarify, DNS is what maps your domain name (approbo.com) to an IP address that your computer/web browser uses to find the server your connecting to.
 There are DNS servers that your local computer connects with to resolve the websites you go to.
+Typically this is your ISP’s (your local internet connection provider) server, unless you use opendns.org’s servers (which are free and great).

 Quick tips on using Google Analytics